Typical Course Length

 Leading and Managing Projects

-Whilst Project Management typically focusses on the process of managing short-term projects to successful completion aligned to the triad of Time, Cost, and Quality Leading Project Management explores in depth the more sophisticated, and softer elements of successful Programme Management and the impact of strategy and leadership on the delivery of successful projects and programmes.
+Whilst Project Management typically focuses on the process of managing short-term projects to successful completion aligned to the triad of Time, Cost, and Quality Leading, Project Management explores in depth the more sophisticated and softer elements of successful Programme Management and the impact of strategy and leadership on the delivery of successful projects and programmes.

 Global Supply Chain Management

 The aim of this module is to identify the key drivers and issues that are driving globalisation of industries and markets and, to further explore the main activities, structures and management of global and international logistics systems and supply networks.